Hello there! Thanks for stopping by!

 Raise your hand if you love to read!

 Mae is author of the middle grade novels The House That Lou Built, Any Day With You, and How to Win a Slime War (out September 2021).
 She is the past recipient of a PEN Emerging Voices Fellowship and has been a writer-in-residence at Hedgebrook and the Atlantic Center for the Arts.
-Her writing & photography has been featured in many publications including Pregnancy Magazine, Working Mother Magazine, Patagonia, Pottery Barn Kids, Red Tricycle and The Bigger the Better the Tighter the Sweater: 21 Funny Women on Beauty, Body Image, and Other Hazards of Being Female (Seal Press), and she worked with the Filipino-American community of Los Angeles to edit the nonfiction book Images of America: Filipinos in Los Angeles (Arcadia Publishing).
-For many years Mae also worked at the UCLA Extension Writers’ Program, developing, implementing, and overseeing top notch literary events, creative and screenwriting courses, and helping to build a thriving literary community.
-Mae lives with her family in the suburban wild of Northern California.
+Her writing & photography has been featured in many print (remember print?!) and online publications including Pregnancy Magazine, Working Mother Magazine, Patagonia, Pottery Barn Kids, Red Tricycle and The Bigger the Better the Tighter the Sweater: 21 Funny Women on Beauty, Body Image, and Other Hazards of Being Female (Seal Press), and she worked with the Filipino-American community of Los Angeles to edit the nonfiction book Images of America: Filipinos in Los Angeles (Arcadia Publishing).
+For nearly a decade, Mae also worked at the UCLA Extension Writers’ Program, developing, implementing, and overseeing top notch literary events, creative and screenwriting courses, and helping to build a thriving literary community.
+She lives with her family in the suburban wild of Northern California with her husband and sons, their rascally dog, and two very smart pet rats.

 Ginzu Steak Knives Bio

-In addition to middle grade novelist Mae's had lots of fun jobs including: Assistant to 2 Academy-Award Nominated Directors; Worst Waitress Ever; Ginzu Steak Knives Seller; Magazine Telemarketer; Film Studio Video Tape Cataloguer (remember video tapes?); Fancy Hollywood Screenwriter’s Assistant; Studio Coverage Writer; Corporate Communications Facebook Updater Gal Slash Newsletter Writer; On-Air Promotions Writer; Web Content Editor, After-School Writing Teacher; Writer of Parenting Lists; and UCLAx Creative Writing Program Administrator.
-However, her favorite "job" is as a mom to 2 awesome boys, 1 rascally pup named Riggs, and 2 furry potatoes (aka pet rats!) named Bubbie and Mochi.
+In addition to middle grade novelist Mae's had lots of fun jobs including: Assistant to 2 Academy-Award Nominated Directors; Worst Waitress Ever; Ginzu Steak Knives Seller; Magazine Telemarketer; Film Studio Video Tape Cataloguer (remember video tapes?); Fancy Hollywood Screenwriter’s Assistant; Studio Coverage Writer; Corporate-Communications-Facebook-Updater-Slash-Newsletter-Writer-Minion; On-Air Promotions Writer; Parenting Website Content Editor, After-School Writing Teacher; and UCLAx Creative Writing Program Administrator.
+However, her favorite "job" is as a mom to 2 awesome teen boys, 1 rascally pup named Riggs, and 2 furry potatoes (aka pet rats) named Bubbie and Mochi.
+She lives with her human and furry family in the suburban wilds of Northern California.

 Visiting the first tiny house built in the US, which (at the time) was sitting in a backyard in Sonoma, California (the house has since moved to Colorado).